-Bombardier reports annually on its corporate social responsibility performance and its ESG practices in its Environmental, Social and Governance Report (ESG Report), which includes its ESG plan and goals for 2025, as well as the Corporation's yearly sustainability performance.
+Bombardier publishes annually its Environmental, Social and Governance Report (ESG Report), which includes its ESG plan and goals for 2025, as well as the Corporation's yearly sustainability performance.
 The ESG Report can be found on its website at: https://bombardier.com/en/sustainability.